KarwanBK/missin-you/README.md

+ # PLEASE READ ME " WHILE THIS SCRIPT EDIT STATUS FILE SO BY RUNNING IT YOUR TAKING FULL RESPONSIBIlITY ON WHAT HAPPEN NEXT"

 # missin-you
-fix "missing Maintainer" &amp; "missing description" errors on cydia ios 11.3
+fix "missing Maintainer" &amp; "missing description" errors on cydia ios 11.3+

 # Be sure you have
   1- zip